StevenBlack/vocab/million-dollar-words.md

 ### forte
 Has two meanings, though only one appears in everyday conversation.
 In classical music, forte means "play this loudly!"
-It's pronounced FOUR-TAY since the word comes from the Italian.
 However, the usual meaning of forte is "strong point" as in, "Bad decisions are his forte" or "Cooking Cajun food is my forte."
-But if you want to sound smart, be sure to say the word correctly.

 ### fortuitous